On Frequentist Regret of Linear Thompson Sampling: Thompson Sampling with Adaptive Inflation

-for some fixed $\DivParam\in[1,\sqrt d]$. \end{asmp} Unfortunately, this condition alone does not suffice to reduce the inflation rate of the posterior distribution.
-To see this, consider a case in which the largest eigenvalue of $\SymCovMatrix$ is much larger than the other ones; thereby, $\NormOp{\SymCovMatrix}\approx\NormNuc{\SymCovMatrix}$. \cref{fig:optimism-thinness} illustrates this situation.
+holds with a probability of at least $1-\frac1{T^2}$, where $\DivParam$ is a fixed parameter. \end{asmp} Unfortunately, this condition alone does not suffice to reduce the inflation rate of the posterior distribution.
+To see this, consider a case in which the largest eigenvalue of $\SymCovMatrix_t$ is much larger than the other eigenvalues of $\SymCovMatrix_t$; thereby, $\NormOp{\SymCovMatrix_t}\approx\NormNuc{\SymCovMatrix_t}$ and $E$ points to the longest direction of the confidence set. \cref{fig:optimism-thinness} illustrates this situation.
 In this case, we have